 The three woman of the bible who first exhibited the mindset of a liberal.
 If you want to know why liberalism is the way it is and how and why the facets of liberalism arose, watch this video.
 Liberalism is founded on traits manifested in three women; Eve, Sara and Herodias.

-Adam and Eve thought they had a right to possess what was in the Garden (though they had created nothing).
+Adam and Eve thought they had a right to possess what was in the Garden (though they had created nothing in the Garden).
 Democracy is an expression of the doctrine of might makes right.
 A majority vote affirms the legal right of the majority to exercise Power of Attorney over what belongs to others.
 Liberalism replaces human rights with legal rights and the rights of possession is made to trump the rights of the creator.

 Democratic majorities cannot overrule or invalidate the rights of ownership exercised by the creator to what he or she creates.